sparkfun/SparkFun_BlueSMiRF-v2/docs/hardware_overview.md

 ### ESP32-PICO-MINI-02

 The board includes the smaller ESP32-PICO-MINI-02 module from Espressif.
 The SparkFun BlueSMiRF v2 is perfect for short range applications that require point-to-point communication.
 We've written some firmware to allow serial UART data to be sent between two Bluetooth devices.
 The supported protocols include SPP and BLE.
 Testing a pair of BlueSMiRF V2s and we got about ~110 feet (~33m) in the SparkFun building.
+The TX (10k) and RX (50k) buffers are also very large to allow for radio delays.
 The included firmware also includes a set of AT commands to configure the ESP32.
 This includes the baud rate, flow control, LED mode, and Over-The-Air (OTA) updates over a 2.4GHz WiFi network to name a few.
 You can also manually reprogram the ESP32 module using the command line interface as well!
 Just make sure to connect Tx and Rx between the BlueSMiRF and a USB-to-serial converter.

 <div style="text-align: center;">
   <table>